-- Exercise (browse or use) your application so Contrast can find weaknesses and present results in the Contrast application. - To see your application's vulnerability data in more detail, configure your Contrast agent to report session metadata (page 445).
+- Exercise (browse or use) your application so Contrast can find weaknesses and present results in the Contrast application. - To see your application's vulnerability data in more detail, configure your Contrast agent to report session metadata (page 460).

 - 1. In the header, select Vulnerabilities. - To display vulnerabilities for licensed applications only, select Show licensed only at the top of the vulnerabilities list. - 3.
-To filter by columns, select the Filter icon ( ) next to the column headers.
-These filter options are available if applicable to the selected application: - Severity: Available filters are: Critical, High, Medium, Low, and Note. - Vulnerability: Available filters are: - Vulnerability tags: Custom tags you assigned to vulnerabilities. - Type: Types of vulnerabilities. - Servers: Vulnerabilities for applications that the selected servers are hosting. - Environments: Development, QA, and production. - Sinks: Vulnerabilities that originate from a common sink. - A sink is common custom code shared between multiple data-flow vulnerabilities. - Filtering by sink can help you identify a line of code that is causing multiple vulnerabilities. - URLs: Vulnerabilities associated with a specific URL. - Compliance policy: Vulnerabilities associated with a compliance policy - Application: Available filters are: Application names and custom tags you assigned to applications. - Last detected: Available filters are: First or Last detected and Time range.
+To filter by columns, select the Filter icon (▼) next to the column headers.
+These filter options are available if applicable to the selected application: - Severity: Available filters are: Critical, High, Medium, Low, and Note. - Vulnerability: Available filters are: - Vulnerability tags:: Vulnerabilities associated with custom tags that you created. - Type: Types of vulnerabilities. - Servers: Vulnerabilities for applications associated with selected servers. - Environments: Vulnerabilities for applications in selected environments: Development, QA, and production. - Sinks: Vulnerabilities that originate from a common sink. - A sink is common custom code shared between multiple data-flow vulnerabilities. - Filtering by sink can help you identify a line of code that is causing multiple vulnerabilities. - URLs: Vulnerabilities associated with a specific URL. - · Compliance policy: Vulnerabilities associated with a compliance policy - Application: Available filters are: - Application names: Names associated with applications. - Custom tags: Tags you assigned to applications. - Languages: The languages used for applications. - Technologies: Technologies that applications use.
+For example, JSON or jQuery. - Application importance: The importance level you set in the application settings. - Application metadata: Custom metadata that you associated with applications. - Last detected: Available filters are: First or Last detected and Time range.
 Select Custom to enter specific dates and times. - Status: Available filters are Status and whether Contrast is tracking the vulnerability To remove filters, select Clear next to the column header.

-- 4. To view vulnerability details, select a name.
-You can view details for these categories: - · HTTP information - · Steps on how to fix this vulnerability - Details about the identity, timing and location of the vulnerability including build numbers, reporting servers, category and security standards
+4. To view vulnerability details, select a name.
+You can view details for these categories:

+- · HTTP information

+- Steps on how to fix this vulnerability

+- Details about the identity, timing and location of the vulnerability including build numbers, reporting servers, category and security standards

-View application vulnerabilities (page 526)
+View application vulnerabilities (page 541)